 Music in Asia

 This module examines musical traditions throughout Asia, with an emphasis upon the different functions played by musical practice in different cultural contexts.
+Topics include K-pop, theatre in East Asia, Vietnamese minority music, Bollywood, popular music in Indonesia and Malaysia, nomadic music in central and western Asia, and music in the Asian diaspora.

 This module provides an introduction to the various styles of film music developed during the history of cinema.
 Topics include silent film, the golden era of Hollywood, genre characteristics (eg, animation, musical comedy, science fiction etc.), European cinema, and jazz/pop soundtracks.